Connor Bedard’s Physicality Could Help His NHL Career, but Not In the Way You’d Think

 Depending on your perspective, physicality in hockey can be a divisive topic.
 Some argue that toughness and hitting are key parts of life on the ice; you have to earn your space, and you don’t do that by avoiding contact.
 On the other side of the aisle, though, others argue that the importance of hitting is overstated.
 NHL players today are incredibly skilled, and they’d be better served making plays rather than worrying about finishing checks and fighting.
 No matter your perspective, though, just about everyone can agree that Connor Bedard looks like he’s going to be a special player.

-With that being said, though, the current Regina Pats star isn’t exactly known for his physical play.
+With that being said, though, the former Regina Pats star isn’t exactly known for his physical play.
 The young center is on the smaller side and, as he proved at World Juniors, is capable of weaving magic in the offensive zone.
 If you’re hoping to see him lay the body along the boards, you’re only setting yourself up for disappointment.

 At the same time, though, scouts have been noting that Bedard is tougher than you think.
 And, no matter your perspective, that could be invaluable for his early NHL career.